stacks-network/stacks/README.md

 To register a user on OneName:

 1. choose an available OneName username
-2. construct a valid JSON object that adheres to the OneName profile specs
+2. construct a valid JSON object that adheres to the OneName profile specifications
 3. register the username and profile as an entry in the key-value store

+## Usernames

+## Profiles

+## Key-value entries